MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

   - **Data\_TagCount** - The count of each failure that occurred

   - **Data\_TagID** - The identifier of the failure that occurred

+#### Office.OfficeMobile.PersonalizedCampaigning.Errors

+To raise awareness about the features of Office mobile that users have not yet explored, Office mobile integrates with IRIS to support in-app and push notifications.
+In case of in-app notifications, it captures errors that happen while pulling or displaying notification and when user interactions with the notification as well as providing feedback to IRIS server.
+In case of push notifications, it captures errors that happen while displaying notification, and when user interacts with the notification.

+The following fields are collected:

+- **Class** - Name of the class where error occurred

+- **CreativeId** - The id of notification which uniquely identifies the notification and its content.

+- **ErrorDetails** - Details on the error

+- **ErrorMessage** - Error message.

+- **ErrorReason** - The underlying reason for the error

+- **Method** - Name of the function where error occurred.

+- **RequestParams** - Request parameters used when contacting the IRIS server to pull the notification.

+- **SurfaceId** - ID of the surface where the notification will be shown.

 #### Office.Outlook.Desktop.Calendar.AcceptCalShareNavigateToSharedFolder.Error